DanielSiepmann/own-nixpkgs/systems/hikari/readme.rst

 ================

 Hikari is my old MacBook Air.
-It currently runs NixOS in Dual Boot.
+It runs NixOS.

 I'm using that machine to migrate my existing Ubuntu Setup to NixOS in order to replace Ubuntu in the future.
+And I use this Setup for my personal use.

 Installation
 ------------